A Guide to Onboarding and Offboarding Employees for Risk Prevention

 However, it’s equally important to slow down and make sure you’re doing so safely.
 Follow these important steps to get your new hire set up while also covering your bases for security compliance.

-Before your new employee has even entered the building, the onboarding process has already begun.
+Before your new employee has even started their new role, the onboarding process has already begun.
 At least a week before their start date, collect their personal information and begin preparing everything they’ll need for their job.

 This process requires careful coordination and communication between HR and IT.
 Be sure to: